QuantumSoundings/BrainFuck-DSL/README.md

 # BrainFuck-DSL
-Here is the repo for our version of both an Internal and an External Brainfuck dsl in scala.
+Here is the repo for our versions of both an Internal and an External Brainfuck dsl in scala.
 Team Members:

 Jordan Howe